Community service: Religious reasons for serving

 Religion is one of the greatest motivating forces behind community service.
-“Although beneficence and good works are also important secular goals, religion remains one of the major motivating forces behind community service.”
+"Although beneficence and good works are also important secular goals, religion remains one of the major motivating forces behind community service."
 All the major religious groups emphasize values of charity, compassion, and community.

 Beyond required community service, some religious groups emphasize serving one's community.
 These groups and churches reach out by holding Vacation Bible Schools for children, hosting Red Cross blood drives, having fall carnivals, or offering free meals.
 Through these services, churches are able to benefit neighborhoods and families.
 Some churches create non-profit organizations that can help the public.
 Crisis pregnancy centers are often run by religious groups to promote pro-life values in local families.
 To meet impoverished people's needs, some churches provide a food pantry or start a homeless shelter.
-Also, certain churches provide day care so that busy parents can work.
+Also, certain churches provide daycare so that busy parents can work.

-Christian service

-Christianity promotes community service, in fact, volunteer work is popular amongst churches.
-According to Diana R. Garland, a professor of social work at Baylor University in Texas, “In the United States, congregations serve as a major source of volunteers, with church attendance known to be the best general predictor of involvement in volunteering.”
-Some non-governmental (NGO) community service organizations were founded by Christians seeking to put their beliefs into practice.
-Three prominent examples are Samaritan's Purse, Salvation Army, and Habitat for Humanity.

-Samaritan's Purse was inspired by a prayer of evangelist Robert Pierce, "Let my heart be broken for the things which break the heart of God."
-After traveling through Asia and seeing first-hand the suffering of impoverished children, lepers, and orphans—in 1970, Pierce founded Samaritan's Purse.
-Today, Samaritan's Purse reaches millions of people across the globe by providing aid such as disaster relief, medical assistance, and child care.
-A notable Samaritan's Purse project is Operation Christmas Child headed by Franklin Graham.

-The Salvation Army was founded by William Booth and his wife Catherine Booth in 1865.
-Booth was a Methodist minister and preacher on the streets of London.
-His tent meetings gathered crowds of drunkards, prostitutes and thieves who eventually became the first "soldiers" in the army, which has grown to 1,442,388 members in 126 countries.
-The Salvation Army's motto is "Doing the Most Good" and does so by providing aid such as shelter, food, clothing, spiritual training and disaster relief.

-Habitat for Humanity provides housing for people in need.
-Founded by Millard Fuller, its vision is to "...put God’s love into action by bringing people together to build homes, communities and hope".
-Habitat for Humanity has built or repaired over 800,000 homes and served more than 4 million people worldwide since its creation in 1976.
-They describe their vision as "...a world where everyone has a decent place to live".